I will be starting at Google in September 2020 🙂

 - Submodularity on Hypergraphs: From Sets to Sequences (AISTATS 2018):

 In many problems, it makes more sense to model solutions as sequences rather than sets.
 For example, if a recommender system suggests that I watch the Star Wars franchise, the order of movies it recommends is very important.
 Although there have been many nice results in the field of submodularity, they are generally limited to the context of sets.
 In this paper, we establish new algorithms and theoretical guarantees for submodular functions when the desired output is a sequence rather than a set.

 - Differentially Private Submodular Maximization (ICML 2017):

 Submodularity and differential privacy are both burgeoning fields that have been attracting a lot of interest lately, particularly in a machine learning context.
 Submodular functions are essentially the class of all functions that exhibit diminishing returns.
 Differential privacy, on the other hand, aims to provably maintain privacy by guaranteeing that any one individual’s data does not significantly influence the outcome of an algorithm.
-We present a general framework for privately maximizing submodular functions under a variety of constraints.
+In this paper, we present a general framework for privately maximizing submodular functions under a variety of constraints.

-Funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) – Undergraduate Student Research Award (USRA)
+- Awarded Natural Sciences and Engineering Research Council of Canada (NSERC) Undergraduate Student Research Award (USRA) in 2013 and 2014.

-- Adaptive Binmedian: an algorithm for efficiently finding the kth smallest element in a large, read-only dataset, using as few passes through the data as possible.
+- Adaptive selection: developed an algorithm for efficiently finding the kth smallest element in a large, read-only dataset, using as few passes through the data as possible.